Blazorise/Blazorise.Articles/news/2021-11-15-release-notes-095/post.md

-    SpacingOptions = new() { Is1 = ".5rem", Is2 = "1rem" }
+    `SpacingOptions = new() { Is1 = ".5rem", Is2 = "1rem" }`

 ### Tabs

-Introduced a new Parameter TabsRenderMode which essentially defines how the tab content will load.
+Introduced a new Parameter `TabsRenderMode` which essentially defines how the tab content will load.

 ### DropdownList

-DropdownList and DropdownMenu now support Scrolling as an opt-in feature.
-To set this, use the provided parameter MaxMenuHeight.
+`DropdownList` and `DropdownMenu` now support Scrolling as an opt-in feature.
+To set this, use the provided parameter `MaxMenuHeight`.
     This will make it so your DropdownLists with a lot of data, no longer keep growing indefinitely in size, going out of the page bounds.

 ### InputMask component